-Whether you’re a thrill-seeker looking for a night of shrieks and creaks, or just another tabletop enthusiast looking for more recommendations, these horror board games will provide the chills and the challenge to make your Halloween plans extra special.
-So, prepare for your next fright-night by reading our summary of the best horror board games to play on Halloween.
+Whether you’re a thrill-seeker looking for a night of shrieks and creaks, or just another tabletop enthusiast looking for more recommendations, these horror board games will provide the chills and the challenge to make your next game night extra eerie.
+So, prepare for your next fright-night by reading our summary of the best horror board games to play with some very trusted friends.

 1. Eldritch Horror